guy-4444/StepProgress-Android/README.md

 Library to insert a widget that shows progress in steps.

+Library is very simple to operate and implement the pace of progress.
+There is an implementation for completion and also for skipping.

 ![device-2018-06-06-144912](https://github.com/guy-4444/StepProgress-Android/blob/master/device-2019-02-04-144302.png?raw=true)

 Add it in your root build.gradle at the end of repositories: